Kingsbury Commitment

-The Kingsbury Commitment is a 1913 out-of-court settlement of the United States government's antitrust challenge against the American Telephone and Telegraph Company (AT&T) for AT&T's then-growing vertical monopoly in the telephone industry.
-In return for the government's agreement not to pursue its case against the company as a monopolist, AT&T agreed to divest the controlling interest it had acquired in the Western Union telegraph company, and to allow non-competing independent telephone companies to interconnect with the AT&T long-distance network.
+The Kingsbury Commitment is a 1913 out-of-court settlement of the United States government's antitrust challenge against the American Telephone and Telegraph Company (AT&T) for the company's then-growing vertical monopoly in the telecommunications industry.
+In return for the government's agreement not to pursue legal action against the company as a monopolist, AT&T agreed to divest the controlling interest it had acquired in the Western Union Telegraph Company, and to allow non-competing independent telephone companies to interconnect with the AT&T long-distance network.

 History

 In 1907, Theodore N. Vail became president of AT&T for the second time.
 Immediately, he steered the company into a new direction, in terms of vision, company organization, and technology.
 He envisioned telephone service as a public utility, and the future of the American telephone industry as a unified system of companies under the lead of his company.
 This required technical standards understood and accepted by all players in the industry.
 He opened the market for the Western Electric Company, its manufacturing unit which the company had previously restricted to sell products only to the Bell System companies, so that independent operators could buy compatible apparatus.
 He organized a distinct research division within Western Electric to focus on basic research and development.
 AT&T had bought Bell-associated companies and organized them into new hierarchies.
 AT&T had also acquired many of the independents, and bought control of Western Union, giving it a monopolistic position in both telephone and telegraph communication.
 These efforts and Vail's vision were communicated to the public by marketing campaigns under the slogan One System — One Policy — Universal Service.

 AT&T increasingly became a vertically integrated conglomerate.
 The government had been increasingly worried that AT&T and the other Bell companies were monopolizing the industry.
 A key strategy by the Bell System was to refuse to connect its long-distance network—technologically, by far the finest and most extensive in the nation—with independent carriers.
 Without the prospect of long-distance services, the market position of many independent operators became untenable.
 AT&T's strategies prompted complaints and attracted the attention of the Justice Department.